UK house price crash 2026: A risk or reality?

 House price crash in London: latest news

+The London flat market has been hit by falling prices.
 The average price of a flat in London has fallen by more than 7% since the start of 2023, according to This is Money.
 However, some areas have seen much sharper falls in that period:

 • City of Westminster (areas include Marylebone, Maida Vale, Bayswater, Paddington and St John’s Wood): average prices are down 27%, Land Registry data shows.